pmjordan/snip-tosca-spec/README.md

 # Add tags to a markdown file

 Reads a markdown file
-Finds example code which starts with
+Finds example code which starts with tags in HTML comments like this -- EDITOR_TAG{"type":"example","id":"s1","action":"start"} --> /```yaml and ends with
-/```yaml
-and ends with
 /```